What are the schools in Managua like?

 When we asked about the schools in Managua, they said...

 "Managua is home to a number of excellent international and bilingual schools.
 The American Nicaraguan School (ANS) is one of the most prestigious international schools in the city.
 Founded in 1971, ANS offers a comprehensive American-style education to students from pre-kindergarten through grade 12.
 The school is accredited by the Southern Association of Colleges and Schools and offers a wide range of courses, including Advanced Placement classes.
 The International School of Managua (ISOM) is another top international school in Managua.
 Founded in 1988, ISOM offers a bilingual education in English and Spanish, with a curriculum based on the International Baccalaureate program.
 The school is accredited by the Middle States Association of Colleges and Schools and offers a wide range of courses, including Advanced Placement classes.
 The British School of Managua (BSM) is a top-tier bilingual school in Managua.
 Founded in 2002, BSM offers a British-style education to students from pre-kindergarten through grade 12.
 The school is accredited by the Council of International Schools and offers a wide range of courses, including Advanced Placement classes.
 Finally, the Colegio Americano de Managua (CAM) is a top-tier bilingual school in Managua.
 Founded in 1972, CAM offers a bilingual education in English and Spanish, with a curriculum based on the American system.
-The school is accredited by the Southern Association of Colleges and Schools and offers a wide range of courses, including Advanced Placement classes," explained one expat living in Managua, Nicaragua.
+The school is accredited by the Southern Association of Colleges and Schools and offers a wide range of courses, including Advanced Placement classes," commented one expat when asked about in Managua.

 Please login to continue reading this article.